 Women who have previously undergone weight-loss surgery are at a higher risk of developing pregnancy complications.
-Their babies are more likely to be prematurely born, have congenital anomalies and get admitted to the intensive care.
-This is according to a comprehensive assessment about how bariatric surgery affects pregnancy outcomes.
+Their babies are more likely to be prematurely born, have congenital anomalies, and get admitted to intensive care.
+This is according to a comprehensive assessment of how bariatric surgery affects pregnancy outcomes.

 The systematic review and the meta-analysis compared more than 14,800 pregnancies in women who had undergone weight-loss surgery previously with about 4 million pregnancies in women who had not.

 Authors said that pregnant women who had undergone weight-loss surgery at some point should be considered high risk.
 They should be provided with extra support throughout pregnancy and both the child and mother should be closely monitored.

 Their findings indicated that women who had a history of bariatric surgery, particularly gastric bypass surgery, have a higher risk of several severe perinatal outcomes.
 This is according to Zainab Akhter, a Ph.D. student from the Newcastle University.
 She was the one who was in charge of the research.
 She said the women required specific pregnancy nutrition and preconception support.
 Dietary supplements are also important.

 Pregnant women suffering from obesity are at greater risk of developing complications like hypertension and diabetes.
 Having weight-loss surgery prior to pregnancy improves the outcomes.
 However, some bariatric procedures like gastric bypass affect the absorption of micronutrients.
 They may also lead to impaired fetal development.
 In the United Kingdom, out of every four bariatric surgery patients, three are women, the majority of who are of childbearing age.

 The researchers did a systematic review and a meta-analysis of observational studies.
 They compared undesirable perinatal outcomes after the surgery to those pregnancies with no prior weight-loss surgery.
 They analyzed data from 33 articles.